 Gissendaner, who was convicted of murder in the February 1997 slaying of her husband, had originally been set for execution last week on Feb.
 25, but it was postponed because of a threat of bad weather.

 Attorneys for Gissendaner said in a filing with the U.S. Supreme Court that a lawyer for the state called them around 10:25 p.m.
-Monday to say the execution would be postponed several days because the state's pharmacist had looked at the drug an hour earlier and determined it was cloudy.
+Monday to say the execution would be postponed several days because the drug appeared cloudy.

-The state's lawyer called back about five minutes later to say the prison wasn't sure which drugs they had checked, "this week's or last week's," and that they were considering going forward, the filing says.
+The state's lawyer called back about five minutes later to say the prison wasn't sure which drugs they had checked and that they were considering going forward, the filing says.

-The lawyer called a third time, saying "this particular batch (of drugs) just didn't come out like it was supposed to" and they weren't going to proceed, according to the court filing.
+The lawyer called a third time, saying they weren't going to proceed, according to the court filing.

-About 11 p.m., the state told reporters an independent lab checked its potency and it was acceptable, but it later appeared cloudy and the execution was postponed "out of an abundance of caution."
+About 11 p.m., the state told reporters an independent lab checked the drug's potency and it was acceptable, but it later appeared cloudy and the execution was postponed "out of an abundance of caution."

 The back and forth was detailed in Gissendaner's emergency motion for a stay.

-Corrections spokeswoman Gwendolyn Hogan said "there was never any confusion within the department about the drugs which were to be used," but also indicated the department was not part of the conversations between the attorney general's office and defense attorneys.
+Corrections spokeswoman Gwendolyn Hogan said "there was never any confusion within the department about the drugs which were to be used."

 The cloudiness could be contamination by bacteria or some impurity, said Jay, the pharmacy professor.

 If the particles were big enough, they could clog blood vessels when injected or could lodge in the lungs, Jay said.
-It could also make the drug less potent, making an inmate very sleepy but not kill them, he said.
+It could also make the drug less potent, causing sleepiness but not killing the inmate, he said.

 Compounded drugs have a shelf life of 30 days, Jay said.
-Corrections officials declined to say when the department obtained the drug or when it was set to expire.
+Georgia corrections officials received the drug planned for use Monday on Feb.
+24 and it was set to expire March 26, Hogan, the department spokeswoman, said Wednesday.

 Georgia and other death penalty states have bought execution drugs from compounding pharmacies in recent years after pharmaceutical companies stopped selling to U.S. prisons.
-And many of them have adopted laws to hide the identity of their drug providers, saying those laws are necessary to protect their suppliers and maintain a source of the drugs.
+And many of them have adopted laws to hide the identity of their drug providers, saying it's necessary to protect their suppliers and maintain a source of the drugs.
 Critics say executions should be as transparent as possible.

 The cloudy drug "raises significant concerns about Georgia's ability to carry out executions in compliance with the Constitution, but we don't know what really happened," said Megan McCracken of the University of California, Berkeley, School of Law's Death Penalty Clinic.